-- company’s directors (appointments, terminations of appointments, and director’s details – eg service address, surname, etc.)
+- company’s directors (appointments, terminations of appointments, and director’s details – for example, service address or surname)

-- company’s secretary (appointments, terminations of appointments, and secretary’s details – eg service address, surname, etc.)
+- company’s secretary (appointments, terminations of appointments, and secretary’s details – for example service address or surname)

 - location of the company’s registers (ie whether they are kept at the company’s registered office or at a single alternative inspection location (SAIL).

-If you have forgotten to tell us about any changes to this information you must notify us by completing the usual form at the same time as you send the confirmation statement.
+If you’ve forgotten to tell us about any changes to this information you must complete a form at the same time as you send the confirmation statement.

 2.8 Other changes we must be notified of